 Mechanism Use Notes Key Splitting Splits a symmetric key into separate components for export Components are raw byte blocks.
-SSL/TLS master key derivation Setting up an SSL/TLS session Non-compliant.
+PKCS8 wrapping Encrypts a key using a pass phrase.
+Only available in FIPS 140-2 level 2 mode PKCS8 unwrapping Decrypts a wrapped key using a pass phrase.
+Only available in FIPS 140-2 level 2 mode SSL/TLS master key derivation Setting up an SSL/TLS session Non-compliant.
 The protocols SSL, TLS shall not be used when operated in FIPS mode.
 In particular, none of the keys derived using this key derivation function can be used in the Approved mode.

-Mechanism Use Notes Key Wrapping Encrypts one key object with another to allow the wrapped key to be exported. • Secure Channel Key Derivation Derivation of encryption and authentication keys for the secure channel NIST SP 800-108 KDF
+Mechanism Use Notes Key Wrapping Encrypts one key object with another to allow the wrapped key to be exported.
+May use any supported encryption mechanism that accepts a byteblock.
+The operator must ensure that they chose a wrapping key that has an equivalent strength to the key being transported.
+The operator must ensure that they chose a wrapping key that has an equivalent strength to the key being transported.
+Secure Channel Key Derivation Derivation of encryption and authentication keys for the secure channel NIST SP 800-108 KDF

-In level 3 mode you can only use key wrapping and key establishment mechanisms that use approved algorithms.
+In level 2 mode you can use key wrapping and key establishment mechanisms with all supported algorithms.